 - Other duties may be assigned

-- Two+ years of relevant, full-time work experience, preferably in financial management, budgeting, administration, or nonprofit operations
+- Three+ years of relevant, full-time work experience in financial management, budgeting, administration, or nonprofit operations

-- Must be adaptable to rapidly changing priorities and have the ability to manage multiple projects with varying deadlines
+- Adaptable to rapidly changing priorities with the ability to manage multiple projects with varying deadlines

 - Attention to deadlines particularly with regard to grant compliance and monitoring subgrant and contract relationships